 Sometimes a successful recipe comes about by complete accident.
 These lemon and raisin flapjacks were the result of a hungry Sunday baking sesh, when I knew what I wanted (which actually was just to bake) but I didn’t have anything specific in mind.
 So I rooted though the cupboards and decided it was a good chance to use up some left overs.

-The raisins soaked for quite a few hours while I did the weekly shop and some housework.
+The raisins soaked for quite a few hours while I did the weekly shop.
 This really brought them back to life and made them into squishy little gems.

 From a bunch of overlooked left-overs to delicious lunch time treats in no time at all, these fruity little flapjacks are a joy to make and a joy to eat.